-- Provide digital information from all road transport operators and actors incl. private and commercially used individual vehicles to enable automated vehicles in mixed traffic (to Cluster 1) - Develop connectivity and communication solutions to be integrated in vehicle technologies for sensor fusion, supporting on-board decision making, and enabling new HMI and active safety solutions (to Cluster 2). - Deliver approaches and requirements regarding connectivity and communication towards cyber security or data sharing (to Cluster 5). - security or data sharing (to Cluster 5).

-Provide feedback on user needs and societal expectations (to Cluster 6) and further coordination needs (to Cluster 7)
+- Provide digital information from all road transport operators and actors incl. private and commercially used individual vehicles to enable automated vehicles in mixed traffic (to Cluster 1) - Develop connectivity and communication solutions to be integrated in vehicle technologies for sensor fusion, supporting on-board decision making, and enabling new HMI and active safety solutions (to Cluster 2). - Deliver approaches and requirements regarding connectivity and communication towards cyber security or data sharing (to Cluster 5). - Provide feedback on user needs and societal expectations (to Cluster 6) and further coordination needs (to Cluster 7)